bibliography

 Conservatives objected, since Koop's plan would involve using dirty words like "condom" and "dental dam", and they have argued ever since that sex education should either be taught at home or be centered on teaching abstinence instead of frankly explaining safer sex.
 But Koop did get a widespread education program underway, and considering where Koop came from and what he was up against politically, this was a noteworthy accomplishment.
 In 1988, Koop wrote a pamphlet called Understanding AIDS, and had it sent to every household in America -- 107 million copies, with plainspoken, non-judgmental answers to pertinent questions.

-Prior to Koop's tenure, Surgeon General had been a little-noticed position, a well-paid job with only two formal responsibilities: overseeing about 6,000 members of the Commissioned Corps (a little-known branch of the little-known U.S. Public Health Service) and acting as "spokesperson to the nation on matters of public health".
+Prior to Koop's tenure, Surgeon General was a little-noticed position, a well-paid job with only two formal responsibilities: overseeing about 6,000 members of the Commissioned Corps (a little-known branch of the little-known U.S. Public Health Service) and acting as "spokesperson to the nation on matters of public health".
 Koop made himself the first "celebrity Surgeon General", issuing widely-reported public pronouncements on AIDS and many other health-related issues, including smoking and health, diet and nutrition, environmental health hazards, and the importance of immunization and disease prevention.
 He warned America that violent video games could cause "aberrations in childhood behavior".

-In early 1989, Koop informed President Reagan that he would not be issuing the report Reagan had requested on the health risks of abortion.
+Koop was adamantly anti-abortion, and his 1979 book Whatever Happened to the Human Race? helped make opposition to abortion a baseline right-wing political position.
+But in early 1989, Koop informed President Reagan that he would not be issuing the report Reagan had requested on the health risks of abortion.
 Despite his own opposition to abortion, Koop explained that there had been insufficient studies to determine whether abortion has any health risks beyond those of other surgeries.

 In 1999, Koop testified before Congress that some medical workers' allergic reactions to latex gloves had been exaggerated to "borderline hysteria".
 Koop, however, neglected to mention that over the previous four years he had earned more than $650,000 in consulting fees from WRP Corporation -- a major manufacturer of latex gloves.